Dr-MTN/luajit-decompiler/README.md

 	3. Use method-style calls and definitions for tables.

 3. Features not supported:
-	1. GOTO statement (from lua 5.2) - it isn't hard to add the goto statement support into the AST builder, but this will require random look-aheads to distinguish between GOTO and loop statements.
-And that's not cool, so I guess I'll wait until 5.2 will be released and fully supported by LuaJIT.
+	1. GOTO statement (from lua 5.2).
+All the required functionality is now in place, but that's rather a low-priority task right now

 	2. Local sub-blocks:
 	```lua